 December 13, 1831

 Question: Who was the first U.S. senator to win the presidential nomination of his political party?
-Since 1832, fifteen incumbent senators have received their parties' nomination.
-In 1920, Warren Harding became the first among them to win the presidency; in 1960 John F. Kennedy became the second.
-Henry Clay of Kentucky was the first.
+Answer: Henry Clay.
+Since 1831, 18 incumbent senators have been nominated by their parties.
+Of those 18, only three have gone on to win the presidency: Warren Harding in 1920, John F. Kennedy in 1960, and Barack Obama in 2008.

 March 28, 1834